Generic Name: amantadine hydrochloride

 Careful observation is required when amantadine hydrochloride is administered concurrently with central nervous system stimulants.

-Agents with anticholinergic properties may potentiate the anticholinergic-like side effects of amantadine hydrochloride.
+Agents with anticholinergic properties may potentiate the anticholinergic-like side effects of amantadine.

-Coadministration of quinine or quinidine with amantadine hydrochloride was shown to reduce the renal clearance of amantadine hydrochloride by about 30%.
+Coadministration of quinine or quinidine with amantadine was shown to reduce the renal clearance of amantadine by about 30%.

 Carcinogenesis and Mutagenesis